arjun-anil-325/Intelligent-Transport-Assist-for-Visually-Impaired-Commuters/README.md

 # Intelligent Transport Assist for Visually Impaired Commuters

-This project presents a real-time AI-based assistive system designed to help visually impaired individuals and non-native language users identify public buses using computer vision and speech synthesis technologies.
+This project seeks to develop an ”Intelligent Transport Assist” system that enables visually impaired commuters to independently identify and access buses in real-time.

 ## 👁️‍🗨️ Project Overview